Controlled Text Generation with Natural Language Instructions: Experiments

-\textbf{COLD Decoding~\citep{qin2022cold}.} COLD decoding is an energy-based constrained generation method that incorporates various kinds of constraints as energy functions and then performs through gradient-based sampling with Langevin dynamics in the logits space.
+\item \textbf{COLD} \citep{qin2022cold} is a scored-based constrained generation method that incorporates various kinds of constraints as energy functions and then performs constraint satisfaction through gradient-based sampling with Langevin dynamics in the logit space.